 Who is Seraphina?
 I’m so glad you asked.

-You are the first to see this!
 I feel like I have just shared a picture of my newborn child with you.
 Isn’t she beautiful!?!

 Seraphina, like most of us, experiences FOMO regularly.
 And, she deals with it by participating in way too many activities after school and on weekends.
 She ends up tired, stressed, and sad.
 How often do you feel that way?